getnikola/nikola/docs/internals.rst

 how it all fits together.

 Nikola is a Pile of Plugins
-    Most of Nikola is implemented as plugins using `Yapsy <http://yapsy.sourceforge.net/>`_.
+    Most of Nikola is implemented as plugins (using a custom plugin manager inspired by Yapsy).
     You can ignore that they are plugins and just think of them as regular python modules and packages with a funny little ``.plugin`` file next to them.